NOTICE!

 With the Hollow in pieces, Sonic tells Merlina everything has to end sometime, but to take that as a reason to make every moment count.
 He lets her nuzzle a flower to death while Caliburn, Nimue, and the Knights declare him to be the real King Arthur!
 Good god, where’d I keep the Jack Daniels?

-Merlina’s distress at the loss of the scabbard is emphasized before Sonic gives a similar spiel, flower and all; however, she stays perfectly silent in response, and instead of crowning Sonic as the king, Nimue and the Knights ask if what she said about the world’s decay is true.
-Sonic promises they have separate lives elsewhere, and an enlightened Merlina accepts his and Tails’s request to return them both home.
-“Live Life” is still the associated song for this event.
+Merlina’s distress at the loss of the scabbard is emphasized before Sonic gives a similar spiel, flower and all; however, she stays perfectly silent in response, and instead of crowning Sonic as king, Nimue and the Knights ask if what she said about the world’s decay is true.
+Sonic promises they have separate lives elsewhere, and an enlightened Merlina accepts his and Tails’s request to return them home.
+“Live Life” is still the associated song for this event, which means it never gets ruined by tone-deaf comedy.

 Although it’s never revealed how Sonic got home—by all means, he likely made the whole story up—the post-credits scene replicates the comedy film meme of, “Yep, that’s me!
 You’re probably wondering how I got in this situation!” until Amy chases him down again for forgetting about their date.
 Let’s agree to close the book on that chapter.